Fully-Automated Verification of Linear Systems Using Inner- and Outer-Approximations of Reachable Sets: Automated Verification

-Since a zonotope is just a special case of a constrained zonotope, \propref{prop:isIntersecting} can be equivalently used to check if a zonotope intersects a polytope.
-For both \propref{prop:containment} and \propref{prop:isIntersecting}, $\distance{}$ is a good estimate of the Hausdorff distance between the sets if polytopes with normalized halfspace normal vectors are used.
-We exploit this in our automated verification algorithm to estimate the accuracy that is required to either verify or falsify the specification.
-If the outer-approximation of the reachable set intersects an unsafe set, we furthermore use the diameter of the intersecting area to estimate the required accuracy.
-Given a zonotope $\Z{} = \zono{c,G} \subset \Rn{}$ and a polytope $\P{} = \poly{C,d} \subset \Rn{}$ that intersect, this diameter can be estimated as
+Since a zonotope is just a special case of a constrained zonotope, \propref{prop:isIntersecting} can also be used to check if a zonotope intersects a polytope.
+For both \propref{prop:containment} and \propref{prop:isIntersecting}, $\distance{}$ is a good estimate for the Hausdorff distance between the sets if polytopes with normalized halfspace normal vectors are used.
+We utilize this in our automated verification algorithm to estimate the accuracy that is required to verify or falsify the specification.